mouseless/baked/docs/architecture/application.md

 # Application

 `Application` acts as a container object for all the domain objects, features and layers of the software you develop.
-This object is built through a bunch of extensible builder classes and methods.
+This object can be built through provided builder classes and methods.

 ## Building an Application